run-ci/runlet/doc/EVENT.md

 # Events

-Events are what drive the run-agent to do work.
+Events are what drive the runlet to do work.

-They must include everything the run-agent needs to run a pipeline.
+They must include everything the runlet needs to run a pipeline.
 For now, the list of minimum things is:

 1. The remote URL to clone from Git.